CloudLabs-Samples/EduLabs/Hashicorp/Terraform Cloud with Azure/02- Safekeeping Your Terraform State.md

 13. Please click on the second URL to test that your application is working.
 To see a valid value for the catapp_ip output, you sometimes might first need to run **terraform refresh**.
-Additionally, you should see a new state file on the "States" tab of your Terraform Cloud workspace.

 Note: If you ran terraform locally before configuring the remote backend, you might have a local state file called terraform.tfstate.
 If so, please delete it by running **rm terraform.tfstate**.